Visual Studio Code Setup for Godot

 Setting Up Godot Integration

-Godot Launcher automatically sets up the integration between the Godot editor and VS Code when you create a project with the "Use VS Code" option checked.
+Godot Launcher automatically sets up the integration between the Godot editor and VS Code when you create a project with the "Use VS Code" option checked or enable the project toggle later.
 This includes configuring the Godot executable path in the Godot editor and setting up the necessary settings in VS Code.

 If you prefer to set up the integration manually, you can follow the instructions provided by the Godot Tools extension: